-If you want your employees to engage in company conversations, consider creating communication channels and spaces designated for your employees to ask questions, comment on leadership announcements, engage with one another, and provide their feedback.
+If you want your employees to engage in company conversations, consider creating communication channels and spaces designated for your employees to ask questions, comment on leadership announcements, engage with one another, and provide feedback.

-You could have WFH-tips channel in which employees can share and consume some good tips for working from home.
+You could have a WFH-tips channel in which employees can share and consume some good tips for working from home.

 💡 Related: How to Build a Successful Communication Plan.

 No matter the nature of your employees’ jobs, today, it is impossible to make employee communications work without the right employee communications technology.

 Whether your employees work remotely, hybrid, or even if they are frontline employees, proper communication depends on the tools you provide them.